Estimated reading time: 10 minutes

 This is what one CBB reader said about using KOHO.

-Tanja Liebigt-Aldred We each have a KOHO for last last like 4 yrs.
-I love love love having it!
-Kayte Janet Marie MI has had KOHO for about a year or so.
-Love it
+Tanja Liebigt-Aldred We each have had a KOHO for the last four years.
+I love having it!

-Once you understand budgeting KOHO is a great starting place if you want to use a mobile app.
+Once you understand budgeting KOHO is a great starting place if you want a mobile app.

 Understanding Budget Expenses

-I know you must think there are far too many things to remember when beginning a budget, and there is.
+I know you must think there are far too many things to remember when beginning a budget, and there are.